TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/endpoint-plugin-tyk-oas.md

 ## Configuring the middleware in the API Designer

-Adding a per-endpoint custom plugin to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the steps taken in this short video:
+Adding a per-endpoint custom plugin to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow these steps:

-< placeholder for video >
+#### Step 1: Add an endpoint

+From the **API Designer** add an endpoint that matches the path and method to which you want to apply the middleware.

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-middleware.png" alt="Tyk OAS API Designer showing no middleware enabled on endpoint" >}}

+#### Step 2: Select the Go Post-Plugin middleware

+Select **ADD MIDDLEWARE** and choose **Go Post-Plugin** from the *Add Middleware* screen.

+{{< img src="/img/dashboard/api-designer/tyk-oas-go-plugin.png" alt="Adding the Go Post-Plugin middleware" >}}

+#### Step 3: Configure the middleware

+You must provide the path to the compiled plugin and the name of the Go function that should be invoked by Tyk Gateway when the middleware is triggered.

+{{< img src="/img/dashboard/api-designer/tyk-oas-go-plugin-config.png" alt="Configuring the Go Post-Plugin" >}}

+#### Step 4: Save the API

+Select **ADD MIDDLEWARE** to save the middleware configuration.
+Remember to select **SAVE API** to apply the changes.

 {{< note success >}}
 **Note**